theuntamed839/AtomDB/AtomDB/Docs/Overview.md

 - [ ] what if we manage the block of pages by our own ? just like wiredTiger (mongodb)
   - https://source.wiredtiger.com/develop/arch-index.html
 - [ ] posix_fadvise seems viable option for compaction, where we give hint to the OS that we will read the ssts in sequential manner.
-  - search on chatgpt, database basic channel "posix_fadvise vs mmap"
+  - org.g2n.atomdb.search on chatgpt, database basic channel "posix_fadvise vs mmap"
-- [ ] before writing the new sst, just check if there is a need for compaction and see if the file overlaps with other. so that directly compacted these files.
+- [ ] before writing the new org.g2n.atomdb.sst, just check if there is a need for compaction and see if the file overlaps with other. so that directly compacted these files.
-- [ ] need to add magic number at the end of the sst. to mark the end of sst.
+- [ ] need to add magic number at the end of the org.g2n.atomdb.sst. to mark the end of org.g2n.atomdb.sst.
 - [ ] Think on what we can cache.
 - [ ] what really is cache obvious data structure.
 - cant we apply common prefix to values.